rathjenc/patchwork-gh-pages-24/_pages/01_about.md

 Besides creating award-winning short films with Very Clever Media, which he is an founder and co-owner of, Chris produces and appears on the Improvised Star Trek Podcast and is a regular editor and occasional potato on Hello From the Magic Tavern.

+When not making new jokes, Chris proudly assists in the creation of new software as a Supportocat for GitHub.com.